AbNeil/List-of-algorithms-used-in-generative-AI/README.md

 Even though it has good training time, Adam in some areas does not converge to an optimal solution, so for some tasks (such as image classification on popular CIFAR datasets) state-of-the-art results are still only achieved by applying SGD with momentum.

 ![image](https://user-images.githubusercontent.com/88499318/209719581-bf735cde-50b9-44c8-bcf2-e33c88e5b245.png)

+Markov Chain Monte Carlo (MCMC) is a class of algorithms used for sampling from a high-dimensional probability distribution.
+The basic idea is to use a Markov chain to explore the state space of the distribution, with the stationary distribution of the chain being the target distribution.
+The algorithm iteratively generates samples from the chain, with each sample providing an approximation of the target distribution.
+Some common examples of MCMC algorithms include Metropolis-Hastings, Gibbs sampling, and the Hamiltonian Monte Carlo.